Catalogue of Tools & Metrics for Trustworthy AI

 - Procedural tools provide operational and process-related guidance.
 They include guidelines, governance frameworks, product development methods, lifecycle, and risk management tools, sector-specific codes of conduct and collective agreements, process certifications and standards.

-- Educational tools cover all means for building awareness, such as preparing and upskilling stakeholders involved in or affected by the implementation of an AI system.
+- Educational tools cover all means for building awareness, such as preparing and upskilling stakeholders involved in or affected by implementing an AI system.
 They include change management processes, capacity and awareness-building tools, guidance for designing inclusive AI systems, training programmes and educational materials.

 People share their experiences with tools through use cases